 Due to the popularity of smartphones, the term biometric authentication has become much more common in our society within the past few years.
-But what is biometric authentication?
-I will thoroughly explain this and I will tell you everything you need to know about biometric authentication.
+In this blog post, I will tell you everything you need to know about biometric authentication.

 What Is Biometric Authentication?

 Biometric authentication is a type of security that’s used to match and measure the biometric features of a user to verify that a person who’s trying to access a particular device is authorized to do so.